babashka/fs/doc/ai/adr/0002-node-parity-divergences.md

 reports false.
 This also feeds `:hidden` filtering in `glob`/`match`.
 Node has no direct DOS-attribute API without extra native calls.
 Unix Node matches the JVM.

+## copy-tree does not preserve directory mtimes - not a divergence

+`copy-tree` with `:copy-attributes` preserves file mtimes but not directory mtimes, on both runtimes.
+The JVM copies a directory's attributes in `preVisitDirectory`, but then writes the directory's children, which bumps its mtime, and `postVisitDirectory` only sets permissions.
+Verified: a source dir with mtime 1000 copied with `:copy-attributes true` yields a dest dir with the current time, not 1000.
+So the Node branch, which never sets a directory mtime, matches the JVM.
+Adding a `utimesSync` on the dest dir would make Node preserve directory mtimes where the JVM does not.

 ## move :atomic-move is ignored on Node - accepted

 JVM `move` honors `:atomic-move` through `StandardCopyOption/ATOMIC_MOVE`.
 The Node